ki-tormenta/embree3Pathtracing3/embree-3.13.5/README.md

 `M` single rays (`rayhit` argument) with the scene (`scene` argument).
 The `rayhit` argument points to an array of pointers to the individual ray/hit structures.
-See Section [rtcIntersect1] for a description of how to set up and trace a ray.
+See Section [rtcIntersect1] for a description of how to set up and traceWithMulti a ray.

 The intersection context (`context` argument) can specify flags to optimize traversal and a filter callback function to be invoked for